-Once the court has confirmed the tenant must leave, they will be given a window of time to leave the home.
+Once the court has confirmed the tenant must leave, they will be given a timeframe to work with.
 If they don’t comply, the landlord’s best course of action is to go to the local police department.
 The police can legally remove a tenant who has been told to move out.

 A Few Things to Keep in Mind

-- Notice to Pay Rent or Quit – The most common one, this occurs when the tenant doesn’t pay the full rent when it’s due.
+- Notice to Pay Rent or Quit – The most common one occurs when the tenant doesn’t pay the full rent when it’s due.

 - Notice to Quit – If the tenant has seriously violated the rental agreement, the landlord can issue this notice.
 This doesn’t allow any options for the tenant to correct the issue and stay.

-- Notice to Correct a Violation of the Lease or Quit – This occurs if the tenant broke a portion of the lease besides rent.
-For example, maybe they have a pet in the home but the contract doesn’t allow pets.
+- Notice to Correct a Violation of the Lease or Quit – This occurs if the tenant breaks a portion of the lease besides rent.
+For example, maybe they have a pet in the home, but the contract doesn’t allow pets.

 - 30-Day Notice – Most states actually allow a landlord to evict a tenant even if the tenant hasn’t broken the lease.
-These notices require a longer period of time, such as 30 or 60 days notice.
+These notices require a more extended period of time, such as 30 or 60 days’ notice.
 There are also regulations regarding what types of properties or reasons can be used.

-- Notice of Waste, Nuisance or Illegal Activity – Just like it sounds, this is used when the tenant performs a grave offense.
-A common example is if they routinely produce enough noise that the neighbors complain.
+- Notice of Waste, Nuisance, or Illegal Activity – Just like it sounds, this is used when the tenant performs a grave offense.
+A typical example is if they routinely produce enough noise that the neighbors complain.

-The eviction process isn’t too complicated, but we do recommend working with a lawyer to make sure you have your ducks in a row.
-Doing something incorrectly such as not including enough information on the eviction notice can lead to a drawn out, expensive legal battle.
-Also be sure to learn more about the specific requirements for your jurisdiction, as each state has different laws.
+The eviction process isn’t too complicated, but we recommend working with a lawyer to ensure you have your ducks in a row.
+Doing something incorrectly, such as not including enough information on the eviction notice, can lead to a drawn-out, expensive legal battle.
+Also, be sure to learn more about the specific requirements for your jurisdiction, as each state has different laws.